regulardude400/3DCartBrander/README.md

 re (regular expressions)

 __External__
+_These libraries are installed typically via pip or pip3._

 pypiwin32 is installed via the command below. cx\_Freeze (only if compiling, is installed via the command below in the Compiling Section.)